Jamshid93/variables_and_types/README.md

 # variables_and_types
-Here code about varibales and types (Python)
+Here code about variables and types (Python)